UNDERWATER WORLD & COLOURS OF WILDLIFE (2018-2023) by MDM Wholesale

 Making its debut early in 2018, German producer MDM Wholesale launched its first Underwater World coin.
 A three ounce silver coin with an antique finish, it featured a heavily dished reverse face inside a border, which was filled with a translucent blue enamel.
 Struck to an impressive level of ultra-high relief, each coin depicts a sea creature not only under the enamel, but also bursting through the surface of it, just as the animal would in reality.

-There have been four issues to date at the rate of two per year.
-A fish, a mammal, and two reptiles point to this being a wide-ranging look at the world under the sea.
 The use of the clear enamel means that the background field of the reverse face, filled with marine flora, is perfectly visible and helps place the subject in its habitat.
-The first coin depicted a Great White Shark and did so pretty well, but for us at least, the Sea Turtle coin is the one that lifted this series above others with a similar theme.
-The following Dolphin and Crocodile issues are decent entrants, but the Turtle remains the best liked here.
+The first coin depicted a Great White Shark and did so pretty well, but for us at least, the Sea Turtle coin lifted this series above others with a similar theme, and the Octopus affirmed that.

 2018 GREAT WHITE SHARK

-One of the most impressive of living creatures, the Great White Shark is an apex predator found in the coastal surface waters of all the major oceans and has no natural predators other than the Orca (Killer Whale).
+The Great White Shark is an apex predator found in the coastal surface waters of all the major oceans and has no natural predators other than the Orca.
 Mainly known for its size, mature individuals have been recorded growing up to 6.4 m (21 ft) in length, although reports have been published of great white sharks measuring over 8 m (26 ft), and 3,324 kg (7,328 lb) in weight.

 2018 SEA TURTLE

-Sea turtles are fascinating and ancient creatures that have roamed the Earth’s oceans for millions of years, making them among the oldest living reptiles on the planet.
-These magnificent marine reptiles are known for their distinctive, streamlined bodies and, of course, their iconic shells.
-Sea turtles play a vital role in maintaining the health of marine ecosystems, primarily by controlling jellyfish populations, and aiding in nutrient cycling as their eggs and hatchlings provide sustenance for various predators.
+Sea turtles are among the oldest living reptiles on the planet.
+They play a vital role in maintaining the health of marine ecosystems, primarily by controlling jellyfish populations, and aiding in nutrient cycling as their eggs and hatchlings provide sustenance for various predators.

 There are seven recognized species of sea turtles, each with its own unique characteristics and habitats.
 These species include the loggerhead, leatherback, green, hawksbill, olive ridley, Kemp’s ridley, and flatback.
 Sea turtles are known for their remarkable migratory abilities, with some individuals travelling thousands of miles between their nesting and foraging grounds.